How to Paint Your Boat: 9 Steps to Achieve a Slick Glossy Shine

-If a man is to be obsessed by something, I suppose a boat is as good as anything, perhaps a bit better than most.
+If a man is to be obsessed by something, I suppose a boat is as good as anything, perhaps a bit better than most. - E.B.

-E.B.
 White

-Boats lead a rough life.We leave them baking in sun, rained on, floating in salt or fresh water, and fighting off plants and all sorts of creatures that wanna latch themselves to hulls.
-Boats chafe from banging against docks
+Boats lead a rough life.We leave them baking in sun, rained on, floating in salt or fresh water and fighting off plants and all sorts of creatures that wanna latch themselves to hulls.

-Because o fa boat's rough life, chances are it'll eventually need a new coat of paint, which is a job all boat owners will need to know how to tackle.
+Because o fa boat's rough life, chances are it'll eventually need a new coat of paint at some point in its life, which is a job all boat owners will need to know how to tackle.

 How to Paint Your Boat: 9 Steps to Achieve a Slick Glossy Shine